Lent at First Church

 • Good Friday, April 3

-• Good Friday service, 12 pm (tentative)
+• Good Friday service, 12 pm (tentative), a service of scripture, prayer, and music.

 • Easter Sunday, April 5